Aftermath: 45 - The Garland of the War (2027)

 “I don’t know,” Hermann whispers, his voice cracking.

-“You know,” Newton says, gently.
-“You don’t have to talk about it, but if you don’t, I’m going to have to guess.
+“You know,” Newton says gently.
+“You don’t have to talk about it, but if you don’t, I’ll have to guess.
 I can’t help myself.
 Dead rationalists?
 Our friend, Gottfried Wilhelm von Leibniz?
 I cry about that guy once a week, as you well know.
 Are you going to teach your new math kids set theory?
 Were you thinking about Galois?
-You were, weren’t you?”
+You were, weren’t you?
+This is an Évariste Galois cry if I’ve évar seen one.”

 “Don’t be ridiculous,” Hermann says, weeping discreetly into Newton’s shoulder.

-“You want to know my real theory,” Newton says, very gently rubbing the back of Hermann’s neck with one hand.
-“It’s this.
-You ran into Sam Gordon and he told you I was getting good teaching reviews.
-You had a minor freak out, because the fact that I’m getting good teaching reviews reminded you that I wasn’t so far from totally crashing and burning a year and a half ago, and you love thinking about all the ways things might have gone wrong.
+“You want to know my real theory?”
+Newton rubs Hermann’s back with one hand.
+“It’s this: you ran into Sam Gordon and he told you I was getting good teaching reviews.
+You had a minor freakout, because the fact I’m getting good teaching reviews reminded you that I wasn’t so far from totally crashing and burning a year and a half ago, and you love thinking about all the ways things might have gone wrong.
 It’s your number one hobby.”

 “Something like that,” Hermann admits.